pelias/documentation/leaflet-geocoder.md

 </html>
 ```

-As you are working, it’s a good idea to save your edits and periodically reload the browser page.
-This helps you identify problems quicker and trace them back to your most recent changes.

 ## Add references to CSS and JavaScript files

-Because you are working with several external cascading style sheet (CSS) and JavaScript files, you need to add references to them in your index.html file.
-These include style sheets and JavaScript files for Leaflet and the geocoder.
+Because you are working with several cascading style sheet (CSS) and JavaScript files for Leaflet and the geocoder, you need to list them in your index.html file.
 You will need to add these into the `<head>` and `<body>` sections of the index.html.

 1. In index.html, at the bottom of the `<head>` section, add references to the Leaflet CSS and JavaScript files.
 You are referencing these from a website, rather than from a file on your machine.